aniket190705/File-Organiser/README.md

 How It Works
 The script reads all files and folders in the specified directory.
 It checks each element to determine if it's a file or a directory.
-If the element is a file, it:
+If the element is a file, it
 Skips the main script file (main.js) to avoid moving itself.
 Creates a folder named after the file extension (e.g., .txt files go into a txtFiles folder).
 Moves the file into the corresponding folder.